Town Recycling Services

 Charleston County Recycling Services

-Charleston County offers curbside residential recycling service and has several locations around the County to drop off recyclable material.
+Charleston County offers a curbside residential recycling service and has several locations around the County to drop off recyclable material.

 - Curbside Recycling – Charleston County collects residential recycling biweekly (every other week) at the curb.
-Visit the County Recycling web site for information about what can be recycled and recycling pickup schedules.
+Visit the County Recycling website for information about what can be recycled and recycling pickup schedules.

-- Drop Site Recycling - The County has several drop off locations in the Town to recycle: all paper, including cardboard; plastics #1-7; aluminum and steel cans; and glass bottles and jars.
+- Drop Site Recycling - The County has several drop-off locations in the Town to recycle: all paper, including cardboard; plastics #1-7; aluminum and steel cans; and glass bottles and jars.

 Special Recycling Items

-Some materials have special disposal requirements
+Some materials have special disposal requirements:

 - CFL Light Bulbs - these bulbs help save energy but they cannot be put in your garbage can or recycling bin.
-The bulbs need to be recycled at special drop off locations.
+The bulbs need to be recycled at special drop-off locations.
 Bulbs need to be unbroken to prevent or minimize mercury exposure.
 Stores such as Lowes and Home Depot will have collection bins for bulbs.